-The Chief Nuclear Inspector has today published his annual report PDF detailing the performance of Great Britain’s nuclear industry during 2021/22.
+The Chief Nuclear Inspector has today published his annual report detailing the performance of Great Britain’s nuclear industry during 2021/22.

 Mark Foy, of the Office for Nuclear Regulation (ONR), told delegates at the ONR Industry Conference: “overall the nuclear industry has once again achieved the high standards of safety, security and safeguards compliance that we expect.
 At the same time, the ONR team delivered successfully against our key priorities to achieve our mission: ‘to protect society by securing safe nuclear operations’.”